(Disclosure: Some of the links below may be affiliate links)

 In this post, we are going to see how to buy an Exchange Traded Fund (ETF) on DEGIRO.
 Vanguard Total World (VT) is the main part of my new portfolio.
 So I am going to use VT as an example.
-The process is exactly the same with any ETF you buy.
+The process is exactly the same for any ETF you want to buy.

 I decided to use DEGIRO after comparing with several other brokers.
 The main advantage of DEGIRO is its very low fees.
 You can read my full review of DEGIRO if you want more information.
 This post assumes you already have an account with DEGIRO.
 If not, you can open one account very quickly.

 In this post, I am going to assume that you already have enough money on your account to buy at least one share of VT.
 I am also going to assume that you are using CHF as your base currency.
 If you are not using CHF, this will not change anything since currency conversions are automatic.

 As you will see, it is easy to buy something with DEGIRO.
 There are two main portals: The web interface and the mobile application.
 I am going to cover both.
 Let’s start with the web interface.

 Using DEGIRO web interface